 I have wanted to visit the Yarrangobilly Thermal Pools for such a long time now!
 Located nearly a three hour drive from Canberra, it surely is worth it if you’re heading down to Kosciuszko National Park or to Thredbo to go skiing.
 Imagine taking a swim in the 27C all year round pool?
 Pure bliss, especially if there’s snow around!

 Hopefully we’ve convinced you there’s so much more to Australia’s capital city than you may have thought.
 Spend a weekend from Sydney here exploring all of the amazing things to do in Canberra!
 If you’re looking for the best Canberra accommodation, here are our top picks!

 Ovolo Nishi Hotel in Canberra

-Our number one pick on Canberra accommodation is Ovolo Nishi which we mentioned earlier in this post.
+Our number one pick for accommodation is Ovolo Nishi, which we mentioned earlier in this post.
 It’s an amazing hotel and is really good value for money.
-You can get really good deals here, but if you want all of their freebies, book through their site here.
+Plus!
+The fantastic reviews on Booking.com above speak for itself.
+Find the best deal here to stay at Ovolo Nishi.

 With plenty of accommodation options to choose from, here are some of the best rated hotels and apartments we would personally stay in.